 An economical example to accomplish this idea is to impose an extra \mathbb{Z}'2 symmetry on the second doublet, as a result one of the neutral components in this doublet would be a stable particle and could be play a role of DM.
-Such model in the literature is known as the inert doublet model (IDM) and its phenomenology has been analyzed in Refs.
-[335? l.
+Such model in the literature is known as the inert doublet model (IDM) [353] and its phenomenology associated with Higgs boson and DM has been analyzed in earlier literatures [354-358].
+This model was also received recent attentions in the aspects of the electroweak phase transition [359] and LHC searches [360].
 Instead, we propose another solution and extend the two-Higgs-doublet model (2HDM) by adding a real gauge-singlet scalar, inheriting the Yukawa structure of the 2HDM.
-We term this extended model "2HDMS" [11] 2, which has been studied earlier in [336-344] and also discussed in the frameworks of scale invariance [345].
+We term this extended model "2HDMS"2 [11], which has been studied earlier in [361-369] and also discussed in the frameworks of scale invariance [370].
 We introduce an extra \mathbb{Z}'2 symmetry under which S is the only odd field.
 Provided S does not acquire a vacuum expectation value (VEV), it is stable and thereby a possible DM candidate.
-The 2HDMS then contains three CP-even states, h and H $(m_h \leq m_H)$ from the 2HDM sector and S, a CP-odd state, A, and a charged Higgs pair, H^{\pm} .
-The 2HDM context allows for increased flexibility for DM predictions as compared to adding an S to the one-doublet SM in that either h or H can be identified with the observed SM-like CP-even state at $\sim 125.5~{ m GeV}$ while the other CP-even state and the A and H^\pm can provide additional channels for early-universe annihilation.
+The 2HDMS then contains three CP-even states, h and H ($m_h \leq m_H$) from the 2HDM sector and S, a CP-odd state, A, and a charged Higgs pair, H^{\pm} .
+The 2HDM context allows for increased flexibility for DM predictions as compared to adding an S to the one-doublet SM in that either h or H can be identified with the observed SM-like CP-even state at \sim 125.5 GeV while the other CP-even state and the A and H^{\pm} can provide additional channels for early-universe annihilation.
 Further, both of the CP-even states contribute to DM scattering and annihilation.